 HIV and AIDS

-After HIV infection is confirmed, your doctor will start you on a drug regimen consisting of several drugs; combinations of different types of anti-HIV drugs sometimes are called HAART, for highly-active antiretroviral therapy (HIV is a kind of virus called a retrovirus).
+After HIV infection is confirmed, your doctor will start you on a drug regimen consisting of several drugs.
+Combinations of different types of anti-HIV drugs sometimes are called ART, for antiretroviral therapy (HIV is a kind of virus called a retrovirus).